+During the year Lisa Gartlan-Betinsky has retired from the board and we thank her for the expertise and experience she shared with us during her time on the board.
+We wish her well in her future endeavours.
 Community Bank Coleraine & District continues to service the Casterton district.
-Our focus continues to build on and further strengthen our relationships within the community with a presence at Judith Cameron on Thursday mornings.
+Our focus continues to build on and further strengthen our relationships within the community with a presence at Judith Cameron on Thursday mornings and a growing a presence in Balmoral on a regular basis.